VolistxTeam/Framework/README.md

 Let's make some awesome thing together!

-Confirmed to work with LiteSpeed + Laravel Swoole + APCu + MySQL
+Confirmed to work with LiteSpeed + Laravel Swoole + APCu + MySQL.

 ### Requirements
-- PHP 8.0 or higher
+- PHP 8.0 or Higher
-- Swoole
+- Swoole Extension
+- MaxmindDB Extension
 - All Extensions for Lumen

 ### Installation